2004 American Gold Eagle Coins

 Bullion Gold Eagle Mintage

-The chart below shows the total mintage of 2002-dated Bullion Gold Eagles:
+The chart below shows the total mintage of 2004-dated Bullion Gold Eagles:

 Proof Gold Eagle Mintage

-The chart below shows the total mintage of 2002-dated Proof Gold Eagles which includes the number sold as part of the Gold Eagle 4-Coin Set (of which 19,679 were sold).
+The chart below shows the total mintage of 2004-dated Proof Gold Eagles which includes the number sold as part of the Gold Eagle 4-Coin Set (of which 19,495 were sold).

-The 2002 Gold Eagles marked the seventeenth year in which the US Mint produced the strikes.
+The 2004 Gold Eagles marked the nineteenth year in which the US Mint produced the strikes.

-The US Mint maintained the same pricing level it had established the last few years for the Proof Gold Eagles – $570 for the One Ounce Eagle, $285 for the 1/2 Ounce Eagle, $150 for the 1/4 Ounce Eagle and $70 for the 1/10 Ounce Eagle.
-The 4-Coin Set was $999.
-Bullion Gold Eagles were available from the Mint’s network of authorized purchasers for a small premium above the spot price of the gold in them.
+The Mint once again raised the price it charged for the Proof Gold Eagles based on the increasing cost of the gold that went into each strike.
+The 2004 price levels were set at $675 for the One Ounce Proof, $335 for the 1/2 Ounce Proof, $175 for the 1/4 Ounce Proof and $90 for the 1/10 Ounce Proof.
+The 4-Coin Set sold for $1,175.
+Bullion Gold Eagles were available from the Mint’s network of authorized purchasers for a small premium above the current spot price of the gold contained within them.

 U.S. Mint Production Facility

-Proof Gold Eagles were struck at the US Mint’s facility in West Point and contain a ‘W’ mintmark.
+A ‘W’ mintmark on each Proof Gold Eagle indicates it was struck at the US Mint’s facility in West Point.

 Designer & Sculptor

-Augustus Saint-Gaudens originally designed the image of Lady Liberty seen on the obverse (heads side) of the Gold Eagles for the 1907-1933 Double Eagle Coin.
-The reverse (tails side) was designed by Miley Busiek and shows a family of eagles in their nest with the male flying above it.
+Augustus Saint-Gaudens designed the image of Lady Liberty seen on the obverse (heads side) of the Gold Eagles originally for the 1907-1933 Double Eagle Coin.
+The reverse (tails side) was designed by Miley Busiek and shows a male eagle soaring above the family nest.

 (For One Ounce Gold Eagles)